-Most homeowners have heard of asbestos and know that it’s not great to have in a home.
-But what exactly is it and what does I t mean if it’s in your house?
+Many homeowners have heard of asbestos and know that it’s not great to have in a home.
+But what exactly is this material and what does it mean if it’s in your house?
 Whether you’re worried your home may have asbestos, you’ve been exposed to it, or you’re curious to learn more about it, this ultimate guide for homeowners will help answer your questions.

 Asbestos has been described as a “lurker,” as it often remains hidden.
 It was frequently used in homes and buildings constructed in the 1940s through 1970s.
 Of the homes built during this time, asbestos was used in an extensive list of housing materials, including: